 How will we use your information and why?

 At VDL, Inc. we take your privacy seriously and will only use your personal information to provide the Services you have requested from us.
 We will only use this information subject to your instructions, data protection law and our duty of confidentiality.

 Our lawful reason for processing your personal information is “A legitimate interest” eg to respond to your request to receive emails from us.
-We collect information on our website to process your enquiry and send you emails and newsletters.
+We collect information on our website to process your inquiry and send you emails and newsletters.
 We do not sell personal information and will not share your information for marketing purposes with other companies so that they may offer you their own products and services.

 We may use the information collected in the following ways: